-Alki Elementary School Replacement and Gym Modernization Project
+Alki Elementary School Addition and Gym Modernization Project

-The existing school building will be removed and a new school building will be constructed on the same site.
+The existing school building will be removed and a new school building will be constructed as an addition to the existing gymnasium.
 The existing gym will not be torn down.
 It will be modernized.
 Alki Elementary will move to an interim location during construction.

 - Pre-design phase complete